paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 Turns out we can!
 Be aware that _jsc_ will return `undefined` if a key cannot be found.

 Caveat: I would hesitate to rely on this tool in production scripts since we are using a command-line tool somewhat hidden inside an Apple System Framework.
 Knowing Apple, APIs like that might change unexpectedly.
 So keep that in mind!

+Have I missed anything?
+If so, please let me know!